 A Thriving Business Environment

-Golden has never been a bedroom community and businesses are the lifeblood of our town.
-Laura's work with the Jefferson County Economic Development Corporation makes her an experienced leader understanding the importance of attracting and retaining existing businesses in Golden and making Golden a welcoming place for start-up, woman-owned, and minority-owned businesses.
+Mayor Weinberg's work in small businesses, corporations, and start-ups, as well as with the Jefferson County Economic Development Corporation makes her an experienced leader who understands the importance of retaining existing businesses in Golden and making Golden a welcoming place for start-up, woman-owned, and minority-owned businesses.